gregnz/stocks/NTNX.md

 | 2018Q1    | 289.41m   | 1.025b  | 1%        | 41%       |

 Revenue for Nutanix comes from 3 major parts,
- 1. software sales
+ 1. Software sales
- 2. hardware sales
+ 2. Hardware sales
- 3.
+ 3. Services
+So (almost) all of the deferred revenue comes from the services section, see below for a discussion.

-Revenue is growing strongly, although theres a bit of a decrease in growth going on.
+Revenue is growing strongly, although theres a bit of a slowing in growth going on over the last few quar.
 They are transitioning from hardware sales to software sales, with less revenue coming from hardware (TODO - Fill in CC discussion).

 Q1 and Q3 are reputedly weak...